utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ### Adding elements in your Private API Network

 You can add elements from inside your team's Private API Network.
+Workspace Editors, Collection Editors, and API Editors can [request to add elements](#requesting-to-add-elements-in-your-private-api-network) from your Private API Network.

 To add elements to the root folder, do the following: